No products in the cart.

 - Wound management aide

 The Walkin’ Fit Adjustable Splint is designed to provide a comfortable, custom fit while providing stability and support to the Tarsal or Carpal joints.
-Custom made splints can be expensive and take weeks to be made.
+Custom-made splints can be expensive and take weeks to be made.
 Our adjustable splint may be used on the front or rear legs.
 Our splint will allow you to fit patients on the spot.
 This splint’s width and angle can be adjusted as you progress through a treatment plan to maintain a proper fit for the patient.
-Allowing enough width to account for swelling or bandages while providing joint stabilization.
+The adjustable width allows you to accommodate any swelling or bandages while providing joint stabilization.

 Advantages of an Adjustable Splint over a normal splint in a clinical setting: